gboes/gboes.github.io/cv.md

 <summary> Social Engagement
 </summary>

-- Steering committee member and mentor for the [zis-foundation](https://www.zis-reisen.de/en/) (est. 1956) which supports youth aged 16-21 in realizing individual projects that are based on travel abroad
+- Steering committee member and mentor for the [zis-foundation](https://www.zis-reisen.de/en/) (est. 1956) which offers scholarships to youth aged 16-21 to realize educational travel projects
 </details>